tslaird/wORm/README.md

-# wormOR
+# w.O.R.m
-Instructions for constructing and using an apparatus to aid in microbial inoculation experiments of Galleria mellonella (Wax worm) wormOR = worm Operating Room
+Instructions for constructing and using an apparatus to aid in microbial inoculation experiments of Galleria mellonella (Wax worm) w.O.R.m = waxworm Operating Room manipulator

 ## Material List
 | Item | cost | link |